 Online sales surged during the COVID-19 pandemic due to lockdowns and other factors, according to the U.S. Census Bureau, and this trend will continue as more companies enhance their online shopping offerings.

 Although online shopping promotes itself to be a safe, no contact option, it does pose risks.
-In 2021, Americans lost at least $392 million to online shopping fraud, according to the latest data from the Federal Trade Commission.
-It was the second-most common type of fraud after imposter scams.
+In 2024, Americans reported losing over **$12.5 billion** to fraud overall, with losses from online shopping fraud alone reaching $434.4 million according to the Federal Trade Commission (FTC).
 Remaining diligent, especially around billing and payment methods, is crucial.

 When proceeding to checkout from an online store, there’s typically multiple payment options.
 It’s important to educate yourself on these to determine which is the most secure.
 Wicked Reports examined consumer protection laws and other security measures to find how safe popular e-commerce payment methods are and how the risks compare.